-Students who walk to school should may do so only if parents or guardians have completed appropriate documentation, available at the Front Desk and on Meet-the-Teacher Day.
+Students who walk to school may do so only if parents or guardians have completed appropriate documentation, available at the Front Desk and on Meet-the-Teacher Day.
 Students should always obey the traffic lights and Walk/Don't Walk signals.
+Students are only eligible to walk to/from school if they live within a 2 mile radius of the school.